Hanmen-lab/HS2-AI-ASE-Shaders/Shaders ASE/Hanmen Item DOCUMENTATION.md

 ###### NEW Additional Features:

 **Noise Texture:** The noise texture can be used to generate special dithering.
+Only in Cutoff versions.

 ###### SHADER KEYWORDS: